NikSchaefer/dev-discords/README.md

 Searchable Collection of Developer Discord Servers

+## Contributing

-You can add discords in the data.json in src/components
+You can add new discords in the data.json in src/data.json try to keep in alphabetical order

 ## Credit